The land tenure rights program for the urban poor

 IMG_20190527_094645

-CFSD also works closely with the collectors office (Both Nazul and Mehsul departments) under the “Pattawatap Program” by organising camps and encouraging the slum dwellers to participate in this scheme and avail the benefits.
+CFSD also works closely with the collectors offices of both the Nazul and Mehsul Departments under the “Pattawatap Program” by organising camps and encouraging slum dwellers to participate in this scheme to avail benefits.
+To provide tenure security, coordination with government agencies, slum dwellers and the local elected representative and local leaders is key.